SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 Once the author has submitted the exposition, no further changes can be made to the exposition by the author.
 It will be listed on their profile under the status "in review".
 The share status and thus visibility will remain unchanged.

 The portal admin will receive a message from the RC that a new exposition is ready for review.
-It will also be available under the “reviewing” section in the __[admin section](https://www.researchcatalogue.net/admin/reviewing/list)__.
+It will also be available under the “reviewing” section in the __[admin section](https://www.researchcatalogue.net/admin/reviewing/list)__, where the whole reviewing procedure will be managed by the portal admin.

 The RC automatically creates a snapshot of the exposition when the author submits the exposition for review.
 This allows to trace between different versions of the exposition later.